conda-forge/zeromq-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `zeromq, zeromq-static` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `zeromq` can be installed with `conda`:

 ```
-conda install zeromq zeromq-static
+conda install zeromq
 ```

 or with `mamba`:

 ```
-mamba install zeromq zeromq-static
+mamba install zeromq
 ```

 It is possible to list all of the versions of `zeromq` available on your platform with `conda`: